For all enquiries concerning the Network

 The meeting venue is held at the very pleasant Åkersberg Stiftsgård which is only a 50 min direct train ride from Copenhagen International Airport.
 For further information about the event check its website.

 The summer school "Water, Ice and the Origin of Life in the Universe" was held in Iceland from 2-15 July 2012.
 The event got excellent reviews from the participants.
 Moreover, it also appeared on Icelandic TV, also the most important Icelandic newspaper "Morgunblaðið" ran an article.
-The next Hawai'i-Nordic summer school will very probably take place in January 2014.

 This year's meeting was devoted to the subject "The Warm Universe - Astrochemistry at Intermediate and Elevated Temperatures".
 It was organised as a joint event with the European Union COST Action "The Chemical Cosmos: Understanding Chemical Processe in Astronomical Environments".